revelaction/ical-git/README.md

 ## Features

 - **Lightweight**:
+- **Simplistic Calendar Application**: ical-git is a simplistic calendar application written in Go.
+It reads a directory for icalendar files and generates custom notifications defined in a config file.
 - **Version Control**: Utilizes iCal files under version control.
 - **Notifications**: Supports Telegram bots and local Linux desktop notifications.